-Application Note: The minimum information that must be provided is the same as that which is required to be recorded in FAU_GEN.1.2.
+Application Note: The minimum information that must be provided is the same that which is required to be recorded in FAU_GEN.1.2.
 The intent of this requirement is that there exists a tool for an administrator to access the audit trail in order to assess it.
 Exactly what manner is provided is an implementation decision, but it needs to be done in a way that allows the administrator to make effective use of the information presented.
 This requirement is closely tied to FAU_SAR.3 and FAU_SEL.1.
 It is expected that a single tool will exist within the TSF that will satisfy all of these requirements.

-5.1.6.2 FAU_SAR.1.2 The TSF shall provide the audit records in a manner suitable for the user to interpret the information.

-5.1.7 FAU_SAR.2 Restricted audit review

-5.1.7.1 FAU_SAR.2.1 The TSF shall prohibit all users read access to the audit records, except those users that have been granted explicit read-access.
+- 5.1.6.2 FAU_SAR.1.2 The TSF shall provide the audit records in a manner suitable for the user to interpret the information. - 5.1.7 FAU_SAR.2 Restricted audit review - 5.1.7.1 FAU_SAR.2.1 The TSF shall prohibit all users read access to the audit records, except those users that have been granted explicit read-access.

-Application Note: By default, CSSOs must be granted read access and authorized system administrators may be considered to have been granted read access to the audit records.
+Application Note: By default, CSSOs and authorized system administrators may be considered to have been granted read access to the audit records.
 The TSF may provide a mechanism that allows other users to also read audit records.

-5.1.8 FAU_SEL.1 Selective Audit
+5.1.8 FAU_SAR.3 Selectable audit review

-5.1.8.1 FAU_SEL.1.1 The TSF shall be able to include or exclude auditable events from the set of audited events based on the following attributes:

-a.
-User identity;

-b. [assignment: list of additional attributes that audit selectivity is based upon].
+- 5.1.8.1 FAU_SAR.3.1 The TSF shall provide the ability to perform [selection: searches, sorting, and ordering] of audit data based on based on the following attributes: - a.
+User identity; - b. [assignment: list of additional attributes that audit selectivity is based upon]